ben-riggles/adventofcode/2022/README.md

     m = re.match(r'move (\d+) from (\d+) to (\d+)', movement).groups()
     amount, start, end = int(m[0]), int(m[1]), int(m[2])

 Once we have that, it's as simple as pulling `amount` number of crates from `start` stack and placing them into `end` stack.
-Be sure you remember to remove the crates from the `start` stack alone the way.
+Be sure you remember to remove the crates from the `start` stack along the way.

     def move(stacks: Stacks, movement: str) -> Stacks: m = re.match(r'move (\d+) from (\d+) to (\d+)', movement).groups()